Care of Casts and Splints

 - Padding.
 Do not pull out the padding from your splint or cast.

 - Itching.
 Do not stick objects such as coat hangers inside the splint or cast to scratch itching skin.
 Do not apply powders or deodorants to itching skin.
 If itching persists, contact your doctor.
+If something gets stuck inside your cast, it may irritate your skin, so contact your doctor.

 - Trimming.
 Do not break off rough edges of the cast or trim the cast before asking your doctor.